drewsilcock/timberlake/README.md

 probably do some re-writing.

 Source/destination are now generic `Source`/`Destination` interfaces
 (`transfer/`), with local, S3, and SFTP backends and per-file resume.
+I've tested the S3 destination fairly thoroughly, the others are still a bit experimental.

 ## Features